Takoma Park loves the environment

 Takoma Metro station takes commuters to D.C. in 35 minutes

-Takoma Park sits along the Metro, so commuters can be in the center of D.C. in about 35 minutes.
+Takoma Park sits along the Metro.
+Commuters can be in the center of D.C. in about 35 minutes.
 Driving into D.C. takes about 25 minutes, and Silver Spring is six minutes away by car.
-Travelers can get Ronald Reagan Washington National Airport in around 40 minutes and BWI airport in about the same amount of time.
-“People like it because it’s close to D.C., and it’s convenient to commute into town,” says Russell Carter, Realtor with Keller Williams Capital Properties.
+Travelers can take advantage of Amtrak service from Washington Union Station and Ronald Reagan Washington National Airport is 40 minutes away by car.
+“People like it because it’s close to D.C., and it’s convenient to commute into town,” says Russell Carter, Realtor with Keller Williams Capital Properties in D.C.